Patrick Ferguson

-Patrick Ferguson (1744 – 7 October 1780) was a Scottish officer in the British Army, an early advocate of light infantry and the designer of the Ferguson rifle.
+Major Patrick Ferguson (1744 – 7 October 1780) was a British Army officer who designed the Ferguson rifle.
 He is best known for his service in the 1780 military campaign of Charles Cornwallis during the American Revolutionary War in the Carolinas, in which he played a great effort in recruiting American Loyalists to serve in his militia against the Patriots.

 Ultimately, his activities and military actions led to a Patriot militia force mustered to put an end to his force of Loyalists, and he was killed in the Battle of Kings Mountain, at the border between the colonies of North Carolina and South Carolina.
 Leading a group of Loyalists whom he had recruited, he was the only regular army officer participating on either side of the conflict.
 The victorious Patriot forces desecrated his body in the aftermath of the battle.

 Early life

 Patrick Ferguson was born at Pitfour in Aberdeenshire, Scotland, on 25 May (Old Style)/4 June (New Style) 1744, the second son and fourth child of advocate James Ferguson of Pitfour (who was raised to the judges' bench as a Senator of the College of Justice, so known as Lord Pitfour after 1764) and his wife Anne Murray, a sister of the literary patron Patrick Murray, 5th Lord Elibank.

 Through his parents, he knew a number of major figures in the Scottish Enlightenment, including philosopher and historian David Hume, on whose recommendation he read Samuel Richardson's novel Clarissa when he was fifteen, and the dramatist John Home.
 He had numerous first cousins through his mother's family: these included Sir William Pulteney, 5th Baronet, Commodore George Johnstone, and Sir James Murray (later Murray-Pulteney).

-In 1770 Ferguson purchased the Castara estate in Tobago.
-After Ferguson's death the estate was inherited by his younger brother George who had managed it since the early 1770s and developed it into a successful enterprise.
-Exports of rum, sugar, and molasses were made back to the UK from it.

 Seven Years' War

 Ferguson began his military career in his teens, encouraged by his maternal uncle James Murray.
 He served briefly in the Holy Roman Empire with the Scots Greys during the Seven Years' War, until a leg ailment – probably tuberculosis in the knee – forced him to return home.
 After recovering, now in peace-time, he served with his regiment on garrison duty.
 In 1768, he purchased a command of a company in 70th Regiment of Foot, under the Colonelcy of his cousin Alexander Johnstone, and served with them in the West Indies until his lame leg again began to trouble him.
+In 1770, Ferguson purchased the Castara slave plantation in Tobago.
+After Ferguson's death, the plantation was inherited by his younger brother George, who had managed it since the early 1770s and developed it into a successful enterprise.
+Exports of rum, sugar, and molasses were sent back to Europe from it.
 After returning home in 1772, he took part in light infantry training, coming to the attention of General Howe.
 During this time, he developed the Ferguson rifle, a breech-loading flintlock weapon based on Chaumette's earlier system.